-Believe or not, your hands actually say a lot about your overall health.
+Believe it or not, your hands actually say a lot about your overall health.
 Reading hand symptoms can help predict potential health conditions and prevent existing ones from getting worse.
 Here we have compiled 10 hand signs and symptoms and what they could mean:

 1. Dry hands